Lullabot/trusty32-lamp/README.md

 ### Drupal Installation

 These instructions will be fairly similar for any other PHP app checked out from git.
-Most other systems will require a `composer install`, which can be run from inside the VM or on the host machine.
+Most systems will require a `composer install`, which can be run from inside the VM or on the host machine.

 1. Remove the default docroot directory, since we are going to replace it with a Drupal checkout: